KhobbyAsare/taskTruner/README.md

+# TaskTuner

+TaskTuner is a great name!
+It suggests a platform that helps users fine-tune their tasks and work processes, much like a tuner is used to adjust and refine the pitch of a musical instrument.
+The name has a nice ring to it and is easy to remember.

+TaskTuner also implies a high level of customization and precision, which could be appealing to users looking for a task management platform that adapts to their specific needs.

+Overall, TaskTuner is a strong name that effectively conveys the platform's purpose and value proposition.
+Well done!

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.